malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a woman arranging a kitchen
 --------------------
-Styled: a woman in a kitchen with a white shirt and a white sink
+Styled: i am a woman in the kitchen with a woman and you may deliver it
 --------------------